 “The fact is that many people [assumed] that the $300 billion is the result of non-adherence when it would be better to say that the cost is related to the entire range of inappropriate medication use in the United States.”

 Non-optimization that results in treatment failures could include, for instance, the cost of readmissions or additional doctor visits.
 Non-optimization that results in new medical problems could include, for instance, adverse drug events or side effects.
-All of these outcomes potentially result from patient non-adherence.
+All of these outcomes potentially be causes of medication non-adherence.
 But there are other factors at play too.

 The way this new study tallies the numbers integrates outcomes such as these and is therefore a more accurate way to consider the real costs that result from prescribed medications being taken or managed sub-optimally.